Home loans for single moms: Loan programs and assistance

 Additional programs could help you purchase a house despite financial hurdles.
 While these home buyer assistance programs are not restricted to single parents, they’re often intended to help buyers on low or moderate incomes, and many single moms and dads fit the bill.

-• Habitat for Humanity: A non-profit housing organization active in all 50 states.
+Habitat for Humanity is a non-profit housing organization active in all 50 states.
 Eligible participants will receive assistance in constructing their own homes with the help of qualified volunteers.
-You can apply for the program online or speak with your local chapter for more details
+You can apply for the program online or speak with your local chapter for more details.

-• Operation Hope: A non-profit organization that provides HUD-certified coaches to help first-time home buyers improve their financial situations and identify potential home buying assistance programs in their communities
+Operation Hope is a non-profit organization that provides HUD-certified coaches to help first-time home buyers improve their financial situations and identify potential home buying assistance programs in their communities.

 In addition to the resources above, your real estate agent or Realtor will likely be able to point you in the direction of available options in your community.
 You should compare these programs to see which suits you best — just as you should with mortgage lenders.